- Home

 - Flatten your back by tightening the muscles in your abdomen and buttocks.
 This will tilt your pelvis up slightly.
 Hold for several seconds.

-- Relax the muscles and rest for a few seconds, then repeat the pelvic tilt.
+- Fully relax the muscles and rest for a few seconds.
+Repeat.

 Bird-dog